|

 banks really saved them.
 With rapid expansion from 1970 onwards due to

-nationalisation, all active cadres baptised in struggles of 60's and
+nationalisation, all active cadres baptised in struggles of 60's and 70's

-Banks and recruitments thinned out.
+recruitments thinned out.

 The second need

-was that with government ownership wage bargaining will prove to be
+was that with government ownership wage bargaining will prove to be tough.

-party arbitration.
-Similarly since nationalisation, Government went
+Similarly since nationalisation, Government went ahead with

-officers pointing out their role play and nature of duties.
+pointing out their role play and nature of duties.
 However the

-standardisation visualised in 1974 came in 1979 in the meantime, the
+standardisation visualised in 1974 came in 1979 in the meantime, the delay

-delay caused one wage revision for officers, a factor of relative terms
+caused one wage revision for officers, a factor of relative terms

 declining of officers wages and differentials in the Industry.